 The holiday gift-giving season is a good time to review Kansas law on what KU employees can and cannot accept when it comes to gifts, including meals, that are a result of your employment at KU.
 It’s unclear how the pandemic may affect this holiday season and traditions, although the law applies year-round.

 K.S.A.
 46-237a generally prohibits KU employees from accepting or requesting meals, gifts, entertainment, and travel provided due to their university employment.

 The rules for KU employees are explained in detail below, with additional information available on the Kansas Governmental Ethics webpage.
 If you have questions about whether you can or should accept a meal or gift, talk to your supervisor.
 You may also consult with the Office of the General Counsel, 785-864-3276.

 What You Can Do

 KU employees can accept the following without violating the law:

-- Intra-office gift exchanges, gifts for boss's day, secretary's day, etc.
+- Intra-office gift exchanges, gifts for boss's day, administrative professional day, etc.